Larry Beightol: Career

 Beightol's coaching career began in 1968 at the College of William and Mary, where he served as offensive line coach until 1971.
 From there, Beightol moved on to coach at North Carolina State, Auburn, the University of Arkansas, the University of Missouri, and Louisiana Tech University, where he spent the 1979 season as head football coach.
 In 1985, Beightol began his National Football League (NFL) coaching career, where he led the offensive lines for the Atlanta Falcons, Tampa Bay Buccaneers, San Diego Chargers, New York Jets, Houston Oilers, and Miami Dolphins before joining the Green Bay Packers as offensive line coach in 1999 under Head Coach Ray Rhodes.
 When Mike Sherman became the Packers coach in 2000, Beightol was one of the few assistant coaches he retained from the previous coaching regime.

-In early 2006, Sherman was fired by the Packers after a disappointing 4-12 season.
+In early 2006, Sherman was fired by the Packers after a disappointing 4–12 season.
 The new head coach, Mike McCarthy, released much of the coaching staff after he was hired, including Beightol.
 He was hired in late January 2006 by the Detroit Lions and new head coach Rod Marinelli to coach the Lions' offensive line.
 In January 2007 he was fired from the Detroit Lions.

-Beightol stays involved in coaching nationally, as an offensive line coach preparing college stars for the NFL combine, at Competitive Edge Sports (CES) of Atlanta.
-Beightol also runs a national football camps for high school stars in training.
+After his NFL career, Beightol served as an offensive line coach preparing college stars for the NFL combine, at Competitive Edge Sports (CES) of Atlanta.
+Beightol also ran a national football camps for high school stars in training.

+Death

+Beightol died of complications from heart failure, dementia, and diabetes, in Fayetteville, Arkansas, on April 4, 2024.
+He was 81.